copperstick6/Assistant-MADCon/PITCHME.md

 ### Alexa Continued
 @ul
 - Heavy integration with AWS services.
 Easy deploy w/ Lambda
-- Developer Community is Poppin
+- Earliest developer community, lots of support
-- Recently released a way to make money off Alexa apps should they gain a certain level of traction
+- Released a way to make money off Alexa apps should they gain a certain level of traction
 @ulend
 ---
 ### Google Assistant